oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     ![Lab 3 Task 4 Step 4](images/nodejstfr12.png =60%x*)

     This time we see results that are accurate.
 For "NY", the model returns the names of places located in the state of "New York".
-The second search for the term "boroughs" is 100% accurate using the Sentence Transformers embedding model.
+The second search for the term "boroughs" is 100% accurate using the Transformers.js embedding model.

 6. Another interesting query to test our results are for the phrase "New Zealand".